I love tattoos and have been writing about the topic for several years.

 Anyway, I don't want to get into the entire story; the point is that it dealt with extraordinary psychological and disturbing issues that are still considered controversial to this day.

 It was even banned in Britain for a long time because some crimes by young males were purported to be influenced by the character Alex and his gang of violent criminals.

 Again, I'm not sure why someone would want a tattoo of the images connected to this film and content, but even though some do, the artwork itself is extraordinary, and in that sense, I really like it, without in any way approving of what it represents.

 Impact of Anthony Burgess and Stanley Kubrick

-One thing for sure, Stanley Kubrick and the author of the book that the film was based on, Anthony Burgess, made an amazing impact on those who read the book and watched the film, as it dealt with deep and disturbing psychological problems that maybe were presented in far too real of a manner.
+One thing is for sure—Stanley Kubrick and the author of the book that the film was based on, Anthony Burgess, made an amazing impact on those who read the book and watched the film, as it dealt with deep and disturbing psychological problems that maybe were presented in far too real of a manner.

 Beethoven's Ninth Symphony and the Film

 An interesting aside from all this was the popularity of Beethoven's Ninth Symphony, which was played at a key part in the story, and people went and bought the music after they saw the show.

 This is just a strange and unique part of film and pop culture history, which evidently has inspired some to ink pieces of this story on their bodies.